PostgreSQL® offers two types of data types to handle JSON data, JSON

 NOTE: more info is available in the PostgreSQL JSON functions documentation page

-👉 Need a FREE PostgreSQL database?👈
+👉 Want a FREE PostgreSQL database?👈

 🦀 Check Aiven’s FREE plans! 🦀